 UK schools can access a selection of recordings and resources for free - find out more here

-The National Theatre Collection is supported by the Stavros Niarchos Foundation, Fondation Hoffmann, the Sidney E. Frank Foundation and The Attwood Education Foundation.
+The National Theatre Collection is supported by the Stavros Niarchos Foundation (SNF), Foundation Hoffmann, the Sidney E. Frank Foundation and The Attwood Education Foundation.